 After completing the above section, save your changes by using the commit command.
 You can confirm that there are no remaining changes to be made by using the diff command as we did earlier.

-Not The file has the content like “Hi Welcome All to Softwaretestingo”, from the content delete the “Hi Welcome All to” and save the file.
-After that run the git diff command.
+If the file has content like “Hi Welcome All to Softwaretestingo,” from the content, delete the “Hi Welcome All to” and save the file after that, run the git diff command.

-How to see diff changes in one line?
+How do you see diff changes in one line?

 To use the option, type the command: